giresse19/modash/server/README.md

 To run this locally, you need Node.js > 8, a mongoDB cloud instance using atlas and a google service account.

 ## Get mongoDb atlas instance:
-* You can get MongoDB atlas account from here:
+* Set MongoDB atlas instance from here:
   - https://cloud.mongodb.com/v2/5ea07fec9dae766e6eb7205f#metrics/replicaSet/5ea08375d1169842708bdf44/explorer.

-  - get a database user's name and password and insert those in the `./config/config.ts` file in the `db_user` and `db_password` respectively.
+  - get a database user's name and password and insert those on the `./config/config.ts` file in the variables `db_user` and `db_password` respectively.

 ## Get a google service account with enabled API: